Associate Professor, Jindal Global Law School

 LL.M.
 (Central European University)

-Prof. Saptarshi teaches, researches and writes in the areas of family law, disability and mental health law, law and society, and feminist legal studies.
-In a previous professional life, Saptarshi has worked as law researcher, trainer and program officer with several national and international human rights organizations in New Delhi, such as the Lawyers Collective, Multiple Action Research Group and Amnesty International.
-He was a member of a sub-committee (2014-15) constituted under the Twentieth Law Commission of India that suggested large scale reforms to child custody and guardianship laws.
+Prof. Saptarshi’s research and teaching spans family law, disability law, sexual violence and sociology of law.
+In a previous professional life, he has worked in various capacities in a number of NGOs in New Delhi, such as the Lawyers Collective, Multiple Action Research Group and Partners for Law in Development.
+He has consulted with international NGOs like the Amnesty International and CREA and continues to conduct legal literacy trainings for a range of constituencies.
+He was a member of a sub-committee (2014-2015) constituted under the Twentieth Law Commission of India that recommended large scale reforms to child custody and guardianship laws.

-Saptarshi’s current research focuses on three themes: (a) conceptualizing legal change in group-specific family law in India; (b) inter-caste marriage as the object of law in modern India; and (c) developing indicators to understand the Indian Supreme Court’s approach to disability rights over a twenty-year period.
-Saptarshi has been a TLSI Fellow at the inaugural Transnational Law Summer Institute, King’s College, London (2015) and has held visiting fellowships at the International Institute for the Sociology of Law, Oñati, Spain (2015), and the Centre for the Study of Law and Governance, Jawaharlal Nehru University, New Delhi (2012).
-His work has been published in Hong Kong Law Journal, Australian Feminist Studies, Indian Journal of Gender Studies, NUJS Law Review, and the Economic and Political Weekly.
-He has also edited Special Issues of the Journal of Indian Law and Society and the Jindal Global Law Review.
-He frequently writes for popular media platforms such as Scroll.in, The Wire, Firstpost and EPW Web-Exclusive, among others.
+Saptarshi’s current research revolves around three themes: (a) intercaste marriage as the object of law in modern India; (b) the legal and constitutional dimensions of social reproduction by and in the family; and (c) conceptualizing legal change in group- and region-specific family law in India.
+He has been a TLSI Fellow at the inaugural Transnational Law Summer Institute, King’s College, London (2015) and has held visiting fellowships at the International Institute for the Sociology of Law, Oñati, Spain (2015), and the Centre for the Study of Law and Governance, Jawaharlal Nehru University, New Delhi (2012).